 The use of alternative performance measures (APMs or non-GAAP measures) is common practice in communicating financial information to investors.
 APMs are financial measures that are not defined in the applicable reporting framework.
-The number of APMs in use is large and varied depending on the message the entities are trying to convey.
-Entities that are considering to present APMs in their financial statements should refer to our publications:
+The number of APMs in use is large and varied .
+Entities that present APMs in their financial statements should refer to our publication Applying IFRS: Alternative Performance Measures (October 2018).